-Task 6 (6 points) Copy the implementation of queue.cl to queue.c, making sure to include the interface by writing #include "queue.h" within the file queue.c.
+Task 6 (6 points) Copy the implementation of queue.c1 - all the code between BEGIN IMPLEMENTATION and END IMPLEMENTATION - to queue.c, making sure to include the interface by writing #include "queue.h" within the file queue.c.
 Then adapt your code following the guidelines above so that it is a correct implementation in C.